 Although men are more likely to have a stroke, women have a higher lifetime risk.
 Women are also more likely to die from a stroke.

-The Centers for Disease Control and Prevention (CDC) estimates that 1 in 5 American women will have a stroke, and nearly 60 percent will die from the attack.
+The estimates that 1 in 5 American women will have a stroke, and nearly 60 percent will die from the attack.
 Stroke is the third leading cause of death for American women.

 There are many reasons why women are more likely to have a stroke: Women live longer than men, and age is another important risk factor for stroke.
 They’re more likely to have high blood pressure.
 Pregnancy and birth control also increase a woman’s risk of stroke.